Moelf/WVZAnalysis.jl/README.md

 ## Words for Devs
 1. Main looper logic is in `src/mainlooper.jl`
-2. Cuts logic for different channel are in `src/ZZZ WZZ WWZ`
+2. Cuts logic for different channel are in `src/{ZZZ, WZZ, WWZ}.jl`
 3. For histogram we use https://github.com/Moelf/FHist.jl
 4. I would recomment to use https://github.com/andyferris/Dictionaries.jl for in-memory "hadd" when combining results from different files.
+5. all public / user-facing functions are in `analysis_utils.jl`
+6. all supporting for printing reports and plotting are in `reporting_utils.jl`

 ## Install the dependencies:
 ### Already cloned